Most writers are well-aware that a main character needs a shortcoming. Christopher Vogler and other high profile story gurus often talk about a lack:

 Must Children’s Book Characters Treat Others Badly?

 After looking at a lot of children’s books with this exact question in mind, the answer is no. There are several reasons for this:

 - Some characters in children’s books represent the Every Child.
 When a reader is meant to paste themselves onto the character we don’t want that character to be too specific.
 For similar reasons a lot of picture book characters are cartoon-like and minimalist.
 (For more on that see Taxonomy Of Detail In Character Illustration.)
-Even in stories for older readers, these Every Child characters are given a ‘cosmetic’ weakness rather than a psychological and moral one, which makes them far more generic and less interesting.
-For instance, a common cosmetic weakness in young adult romance is ‘clumsy’.
+Even in stories for older readers, these Every Child characters are given a ‘cosmetic’ shortcoming rather than a psychological and moral one, which makes them far more generic and less interesting.
+For instance, a common cosmetic shortcoming in young adult romance is ‘clumsy’.
 Bella Swan is one example.
 Even in stories for adults you’ll find the Every Man.
 Susan from Desperate Housewives is clumsy but this clumsiness functions to provide comedy.
-Susan has many other psychological weaknesses.
+Susan has many other psychological shortcomings.
 She is unconfident and needy but also fake-nice and backstabbing.
 Susan’s clumsiness has nothing to do with storytelling.

 - There are gatekeepers of children’s literature — people responsible for buying the books and putting them into children’s hands — who choose literature with the philosophy that characters in stories need to serve as role models for good behaviour.
 These people might approve of characters who treat others badly but only if that character is punished.
 For more on that see Picturebook Study: In Which Baddies Get Their Comeuppance.